 In an NW1 Trial (but not at higher level Trials), if your dog times out, or you Alert in the wrong place, the Judge will tell you where the hide is, so you can reward your dog at source.
 If this happens, you should take your dog directly to the hide; don't make everyone wait while you tell your dog to Search again.

 Once you finish your search, volunteers will help guide you and your dog back to the competitor parking lot.
 While you don't need to race, please don't hang around in the Search Area, once you're done.
 Move on, to allow the next competitor to enter the area.

-In an NW1 Trial, you and your dog will search cardboard boxes of any size or shape, or any combination of sizes and/or shapes.
-The CO will place Birch odor in one box; the other boxes will be blank.
+In an NW1 Trial, you and your dog will search cardboard boxes of various sizes and shapes, or any combination of sizes and/or shapes.
+In addition, plastic shoe boxes with holes punched in the tops, are now allowed.
+The CO will place Birch odor inside one box; the other boxes will be blank.
 Leashes are generally required in a Containers search.

 To prepare for Containers, make sure your dog gets practice searching for a single hide in up to about 20 closed cardboard boxes.
 Practice on various surfaces if you can (carpeting, tile, linoleum, wood, dirt, etc) because odor will behave differently in each of those cases.
 If you can, arrange to have air movement blow down the row of boxes, so your dog learns to go all the way to the Source box, without Alerting on a nearby box which merely has odor blowing onto it.
 Be aware, it is very possible that your Containers search will feature slippery floors.